Your browser is not supported or outdated so some features of the site might not be available.

 73 ms

 The Beats Studio3 have decent Bluetooth compatibility.
-Unfortunately, they don't support multi-device or NFC pairing.
-However, they're easier to pair than the original Beats Studio Wireless.
+While they don't support multi-device or NFC pairing, they have a W1 chip for seamless pairing with other devices on your Apple device.
 They also have low latency on iOS and Android devices, which is nice if you stream video.
-However, their latency on PCs is much higher, which may cause issues with audio and video syncing.
-That said, some apps and devices tend to compensate for latency differently, and your mileage may vary.
+However, their PC latency is much higher, which may cause audio and video syncing issues.
+That said, some apps and devices compensate for latency differently.

 0